Gene expression refers to functional gene products (usually proteins) resulting from a specific gene being transcribed or “expressed”.

 This procedure is based on PCR where DNA is amplified over multiple cycles allowing for detection of specific DNA sequences.
 Since the mRNA is being measured, reverse transcription must occur to generate complementary DNA which can then go through the PCR process.

 Using fluorescence technology, small changes in gene expression can be detected and quantified.
 TaqMan and SYBR green are two of the most common markers used.
 TaqMan makes use of a gene-specific probe that contains a fluorescent dye that is quenched unless it binds to the specific sequence.
 SYBR green is a fluorescent dye that will bind to DNA.
 As the PCR process amplifies the gene-specific cDNA in a sample, the level of fluorescence increases with each cycle and is measured and recorded using a qPCR machine, like the Azure Cielo 6.
-Then the data can be analyzed to determine gene expression in each sample.
+The data can then be analyzed to determine gene expression in each sample.

 Because qPCR can detect very small amounts of mRNA, this allows for gene expression analysis even on a very small sample amount, like with the COVID-19 detection assay.
 In fact, the Azure Cielo has superior detection sensitivity and is able to detect even one single copy of target viral DNA.